Rosette-Forming Glioneuronal Tumor

-- Uncommon, slow-growing, and benign tumor usually arising in the posterior fossa
+- Uncommon, slow-growing, and benign tumor that usually arises in the posterior fossa

 - WHO grade I